alpkaanaksu/imagined-contact-hypothesis/Mediators/definitions_robustness.md

 In the following section, we assess the robustness of the theoreticaly-assumed effects of **Intergroup Anxiety** and **Outgroup Trust** as mediators for the effect of imagined intergroup contact on outcome variables.
 For this we focus on the evidence for the **effect** and the **generilisability** (using the UTOS framework [citation needed]).

 ### Intergroup Anxiety
-Considering the work from Turner et al. (2013), Husnu & Crisp (2010) and Turner et al. (2007), it can be concluded that the **effects** of intergroup anxiety as a mediator between imagined contact and different operationalisations of attitudes towards outgroups are negative (i.e. reduced intergroup anxiety) but highly heterogenous.
+Considering the work from Turner et al. (2013), Husnu & Crisp (2010) and Turner et al. (2007), it can be concluded that the **effects** of intergroup anxiety as a mediator between imagined contact and different operationalisations of attitudes towards outgroups are negative (i.e. reduced intergroup anxiety) but highly heterogenous (e.g., d = -1.49, d = 0.6).

 Studies did not report effect sizes of mediating effects or not in a way they could be clearly assigned to specific effects nor did they offer sufficient information to calculate them.
 Significance tests on the mediation were signficant most of the time but not always, sometimes depending on the outcome variable.
 Thus, the evidence for the effect sizes is inconclusive.